Rukomoynikov/tabled/README.md

 Available options:
 1. `framed` - optional, default is true
 2. `row_separator` - optional, default is `-`.
 Can be `nil` if you don't need separate rows.
+3. `titles` - optional parameter with list of columns titles

 More examples in [demo.rb](./demo.rb)